cocateh/wausyscall/README.md

 `Function name` argument is not required.
 When provided, it looks up syscall number for the specified function name, but then on Windows, providing a path to the dll is required.

+# Limitations

+Some of the functions which match to syscall regex, but are not syscalls, will return incorrect output. `--only-erroneus` flag tries to print out problematic functions, yet it is not 100% accurate.